On Extending Amdahl's law to Learn Computer Performance: Model design, training, and validation

 \subsubsection{Target variable}

-The target variable refers to the variable that is intended to be predicted by the model.
-Typically, this variable is related to the scores output by the benchmark.
-If higher scores are considered better they represent speedup equivalent and if lower scores are considered better they represent equivalent of inverse speedup.
-The target variable in this work refers to the inverse of the speedup or its equivalent as detailed in Section \ref{sssec:modeling}.
-For example, in case of \emph{SPECCPU 2017} SpecRate suites the scores output by the benchmark are proportional to the speedup \cite{bucek2018spec} and hence the inverse score is chosen to be the target variable.
-In case of \emph{PCMark 10} the higher the output score the better the system under test.
-Thus, these scores maybe viewed as equivalents of speedups and hence the inverse scores are chosen to be the target variable.
+The target variable is the response such as the benchmark score associated with the model.
+If higher scores are considered better they are equivalent to the speedup.
+Similarly, if lower scores are considered better, they are equivalent to the inverse speedup.
+Here, the target variable is equivalent to the inverse speedup as detailed in Section \ref{sssec:modeling}.
+This is because \emph{SPECCPU 2017} SpecRate and PCMark 10 output scores proportional to the speedup \cite{bucek2018spec} and hence their inverse scoreis the target variable.